Fashion brands bring hand-washing but little else to India's garment workers, say critics

-CHENNAI, India, July 20 (Thomson Reuters Foundation) - The agenda was to improve the conditions for tens of thousands of India's women garment workers who stitch everything from jeans to jackets for the world's leading fashion brands.
+CHENNAI, India (Thomson Reuters Foundation) - The agenda was to improve the conditions for tens of thousands of India's women garment workers who stitch everything from jeans to jackets for the world's leading fashion brands.

 But the strategy was flawed, say critics.

-The Ethical Trading Initiative (ETI) aimed to gain access to often highly restricted factories in the southern textile centre of Tamil Nadu with a "hygiene awareness" programme and use that as a platform for promoting workers' rights.
+The Ethical Trading Initiative (ETI) aimed to gain access to often highly restricted factories in the southern textile center of Tamil Nadu with a "hygiene awareness" program and use that as a platform for promoting workers' rights.

 Five years and 485,000 pounds ($630,000) later, the ETI, which brings together labels like H&M, GAP and Burberry with unions, factory owners and civil society groups, has done little more than teach workers hand washing, campaigners say.

-Trade unions and labour rights charities, some of them partners in the initiative, say its shortcomings show big stores are merely paying lip service to the rights of garment workers.
+Trade unions and labor rights charities, some of them partners in the initiative, say its shortcomings show big stores are merely paying lip service to the rights of garment workers.

 "It is like image management.
 Brands are using the ETI platform to safeguard themselves," said Nambi Chelliah of non-profit group the Centre for Social Education and Development that was part of the ETI's initial meetings.